m-housh/SwiftUIValidations/README.md

 ```

 ### Validator

+`Validator` is a type that can validate a `Binding` value on a view.

 A validator holds the text to be displayed and the validation method.
 A validator also has the ability to be combined with other validators, making a chain of error messages that will be displayed, depending on the result.